-Alternatively, you can download the attached form, complete it electronically and submit it by email to the national co-ordination unit (NCU) to send to Border Force or the police.
+Pilots and carriers are advised to download the attached GAR form, complete it electronically and submit by email to the national co-ordination unit (NCU) to send to Border Force or the police.

 This information and attachments are for the operators and pilots of general aviation aircraft who intend to travel to or from the UK.
 The term ‘general aviation’ describes any aircraft not operating to a specific and published schedule.